andreamanera/RTassignment1/README.md

 			drive(100,0.05)
 ```

-Tow if the robot is close to a silver token it tries to catch it. if the robot is close to a token but in the wrong position it adjusts its position in the environement calling the function adjust_position.
+Now if the robot is close to a silver token it tries to catch it. if the robot is close to a token but in the wrong position it adjusts its position in the environement calling the function adjust_position.

 ```python
 		if(dist_S<silver_th and dist_S!=-1):